+Employee Speech:

+Employees retain their rights to engage in Expressive Activities as private citizens on matters of public concern, outside the scope of their official duties.
+Employee speech is subject to the following considerations:

+Academic Freedom: This policy does not interfere with the academic freedom of faculty as set forth in Section E.8 of the Academic Faculty and Administrative Professional Manual.

+Speaking in an Official Capacity: When speaking in their official capacity or as a representative of the University, employees are expected to uphold the University’s mission and values.
+Speech made in an employee’s official capacity may be subject to institutional oversight and is subject to University and Colorado State University System policies.

+Public Commentary: Employees may engage in Expressive Activities as private citizens on matters of public interest, so long as those activities do not pertain to or interrupt their official job duties and responsibilities, materially disrupt University operations, or undermine their ability to perform their University job duties.
+When engaged in Expressive Activities as a private citizen, employees should not make any representations, implied or express, that could objectively be interpreted as though they are acting on behalf of the University or in their official capacity, including but not limited to, using their University title or referencing their connection to the University.

+Use of University Resources: Employees may not use University resources or channels (e.g., email systems, work hours, official letterhead, University branding, or facilities) for personal speech or political advocacy unless explicitly authorized by the University or in accordance with University or Colorado State University System policies.

 Commercial Speech

-Commercial speech may be regulated by the University to a greater extent than noncommercial speech and expressive activities.
+Commercial speech may be regulated by the University to a greater extent than non-commercial speech and expressive activities.
 The University is under no obligation to make the LSC Plaza or any other areas or facilities available for commercial activities.
-When permitted, commercial speech should promote an educational, rather than commercial atmosphere on campus, prevent commercial exploitation of students, and preserve the tranquility of the campus.
+When permitted, Commercial Speech should promote an educational, rather than commercial atmosphere on campus, prevent commercial exploitation of students, and preserve the tranquility of the campus.

-Commercial literature may be distributed in designated ppuubblliicc ffoorruumms only (i) in the LSC Flea Market; (ii) at University events where the commercial activity has been pre- approved; (iii) through publications such as the Rocky Mountain Collegian Newspaper, whose distribution on campus is pre-approved; and (iv) on University-approved bulletin boards (in accordance with the University Policy on Signage and Posting).
+Commercial literature may be distributed in designated Public Forums only (i) in the LSC Market; (ii) at University events where the commercial activity has been pre- approved; (iii) through publications such as the Rocky Mountain Collegian Newspaper, whose distribution on campus is pre-approved; and (iv) on University-approved bulletin boards (in accordance with the University Policy on Signage and Posting).
 All other commercial solicitations are prohibited.
-Literature shall be distributed only from the vendor’s Flea Market table or other arranged location.
-Vendors shall not distribute literature by accosting individuals, taking up a position near a building access point, or blocking foot or vehicle traffic.
-Individuals or groups distributing literature may be held responsible for all costs associated with cleanup of the literature. .
+Literature shall be distributed only from the Vendor’s LSC Market table or other arranged location.
+Vendors shall not distribute literature by approaching individuals, taking up a position near a building access point, or blocking foot or vehicle traffic.
+Individuals or groups distributing literature may be held responsible for all costs associated with cleanup of the literature.

-Solicitation of charitable donations is considered commercial speech.
-Where a Registered Student Organization wishes to solicit donations, other than in the LSC Flea Market, for large-scale humanitarian efforts/natural disasters (e.g., earthquake, hurricane or flood relief efforts), that Organization must receive prior approval from the Lory Student Center Event Planning Services.
+Solicitation of charitable donations is considered Commercial Speech.
+Where a Registered Student Organization wishes to solicit donations, other than in the LSC Market, for large-scale humanitarian efforts/natural disasters (e.g., earthquake, hurricane, or flood relief efforts), that Organization must receive prior approval from the Lory Student Center Event Planning Services.
 Approval is granted only for very extreme circumstances and when well-coordinated with campus departments and organizations.
 If the approval is denied, an appeal may be filed with the Executive Director of the Lory Student Center by submitting a written request no more than seven university business days after the denial.
 The decision of the Executive Director will be final.

-LSC Flea Market
+LSC Market

-The LSC Flea Market is available for pre-approved commercial activities in accordance with the Flea Market Policies.
-All commercial solicitations, presentations, signage, displays, distribution of literature, and events are prohibited unless sponsored by a registered student organization or other campus academic or administrative unit and pre-approved by the Campus Activities Director, or designated coordinator.
+The LSC Market is available for pre-approved commercial activities in accordance with the LSC Market policies.

-Organizations may also be requested to seek the express approval of the University Special Events Advisory Group (USEAG).

 Other Public Areas